 1. Afforestation- Areas prone to soil erosion can be planted with trees; especially trees that have a high root-shoot ratio and show high soil binding capacity.
 In fact,it doesn’t just have to be trees.
 Degraded lands around you can be improved by creating lawns and planting small plants as well.
 The results will be the same.

 2. Reforestation- The difference is that here, we are regrowing a previously deforested area.
-This can reclaim much of the land before it is completely lost.
+This can recover land productivity before it is completely lost.

 - Agricultural losses amount to some of the largest losses of valuable land.
 Certain agricultural practices can contain soil erosion very effectively.
 They are-